 While life insurance covers eventual budgetary needs, funeral costs require immediate action and expense following a death.
-The average funeral cost is approximately $10,800, and in the wake of a loss, the financial burden can rattle a family and add stress to grief.
+The national median funeral cost, with a viewing and burial, is approximately $8,300 according to the National Funeral Directors Association, and in the wake of a loss, the financial burden can rattle a family and add stress to grief.

-Final expense insurance alleviates the burden of the expenses of funeral arrangements and burial costs, but close to 50 million seniors don’t have it!
-That’s 75 percent of people over the age of 75 that don’t have coverage for their funeral — and that’s where you come in.
+Final expense insurance alleviates the burden of the expenses of funeral arrangements and burial costs, but 48 percent of American seniors don’t have it, or any form of life insurance!
+These individuals don’t have coverage for their funeral — and that’s where you come in.

 Looking at the Details